devopsgroup-io/catapult/README.md

         1. Download and install Git from https://git-scm.com/download/win
         1. Download and install SourceTree from https://www.sourcetreeapp.com/
     * **Using Linux?**
-        1. Git commandline is included in the base distribution in most cases.
+        1. Git command line is included in the base distribution in most cases.
         1. For a streamlined Git GUI, download and install SmartGit from http://www.syntevo.com/smartgit/
 4. **Hypervisor**
     * **Using macOS with [Apple silicon](https://support.apple.com/en-us/HT211814)?**